Hello Out There!: Production history

 The play was first performed in 1941 at the Lobero Theatre in Santa Barbara, California as the curtain raiser to a revival of George Bernard Shaw's The Devil's Disciple, and was first performed on Broadway in 1942.
 The Broadway production starred Eddie Dowling and Julie Haydon.
 Al Pacino played the Young Man in a performance in 1963 that marked his first appearance on stage in New York City.

 Film adaptation

 In 1950, the play was adapted into a short film, directed by James Whale and produced by millionaire Huntington Hartford.
 It starred Harry Morgan, Marjorie Steele (Hartford's then-wife), Lee Patrick, and Ray Teal.
 The film, intended to be one episode in an anthology film in the style of similar films such as W. Somerset Maugham's Quartet (1948), was never released.
 Hello Out There was Whale's last film.

 Opera

 In 1953, composer Jack Beeson composed a one-act chamber opera based on the play.

+In 1971, the Latvian composer Imants Kalniņš composed a one-act rock opera "Ei, jūs tur!" based on the play, with a libretto by his brother, Viktors Kalniņš (Viks).
+This became the first rock opera in the Soviet Union.